SESYNC-ci/syllabi/_drafts/sabm-course.md

 [//]: # " In particular, if it is only open to people from a particular institution, "
 [//]: # " or if specialized prerequisite knowledge is required, please mention that. "

+## Target Audience

+This course is intended as a foundational course for anyone interested in adding ABM to their analytical toolkit, regardless of prior modeling experience.
+Much of the course material and lessons will emphasize spatial ABM for understanding the dynamics and interdependencies of humans and natural systems (i.e., socio-environmental (S-E) systems).
+Applicants whose research or teaching focus on such topics will be given preference, but applicants with other areas of interest are also welcome.
+The course material will be structured for students with little to no experience with agent-based modeling and/or programming, but it could also be of interest to researchers/faculty with limited agent-based modeling experience.
+Target class size is 12-15, so space is limited.

 [//]: # " This block displays the address and links to a map showing directions. "
 {% if page.latlng %}
   **Where:**